cognitivetech/vipassana-metta/chanting-translation/glossary.md

 ### parisā
 - Following; assembly.
 The four groups of the Buddha's following that include monks, nuns, laymen, and laywomen.
 Compare saṅgha.
 See bhikkhu, bhikkhunī, upāsaka/upāsikā.

-### pariyatti
-- Theoretical understanding of Dhamma obtained through reading, study, and learning.
-See paṭipatti and paṭivedha.

 ### paṭicca-samuppāda
 - Dependent co-arising; dependent origination.
 A map showing the way the aggregates (khandha) and sense media (āyatana) interact with ignorance (avijjā) and craving (taṇhā) to bring about stress and suffering (dukkha).
 As the interactions are complex, there are several versions of paṭicca-samuppāda given in the suttas.
 In the most common one, the map starts with ignorance.
 In another common one, the map starts with the interrelation between name (nāma) and form (rūpa) on the one hand, and sensory consciousness (viññāṇa) on the other.
 [MORE: SN 12.2, DN 15 ]